Uberspace/lab/source/guide_gitea.rst

        Subkey fingerprint: CC64 B1DB 67AB BEEC AB24  B645 5FC3 4632 9753 F4B0
   [isabell@stardust ~]$

-If the verification is fine, we get a ``gpg: Good signature from "Teabot <teabot@gitea.io>"`` line and we make the bin executeable.
+If the verification is fine, we get a ``gpg: Good signature from "Teabot <teabot@gitea.io>"`` line and we make the bin executable.

 .. code-block:: console